Braille Readers Are Leaders

 - Purpose: to promote the joy of reading for pleasure; to promote a pride in Braille as a viable literacy medium equal to print; and to demonstrate the importance of independent reading in the development of Braille literacy skills.

 - Eligibility: blind and low-vision Braille-reading students and adults.

-Registration for the 2021/2022 Braille Readers Are Leaders Contest is now open!
-You can create your account on Beanstack, if you don't already have one, and register for the contest at http://actionfund.beanstack.org.
+Registration for the 2022/2023 Braille Readers Are Leaders Contest will be opened November 7.
+You can create your account on Beanstack, if you don't already have one, at http://actionfund.beanstack.org.
 The link to this video will help you get signed up.
 Using Beanstack on the Web.

 Check out this tutorial on how to register using a screen reader.

 You can also use Beanstack’s Tracker App to register for the BRAL contest.
 Just download from either the iTunes or Google Play store.
 You can register, log minutes, see the leader board and more!!
 When you first log into the app you must pick library after you enter let's go.
 Once you have chosen library you have to swipe to "find site", hit enter on that, then you will be taken to a search box.
 Type actionfund in the text field and hit search.
 This will find the Action Fund's site and you will be able to login or register from there.